hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 ---

-A `gallery_applications` block supports the following:
+A `gallery_application` block supports the following:

-* `package_reference_id` - (Required) Specifies the Gallery Application Version resource ID.
+* `version_id` - (Required) Specifies the Gallery Application Version resource ID.

--> **NOTE:** The `package_reference_id` should be in the form of `/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Compute/galleries/gallery1/applications/application1/versions/version1`.

-* `configuration_reference_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.
+* `configuration_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.

 * `order` - (Optional) Specifies the order in which the packages have to be installed.
 Possible values are between `0` and `2,147,483,647`.